Register as Validator

 - ALWAYS disable password authentication for SSH.
 Use strong, key-based authentication exclusively.
 Consider disabling root login via SSH.

-Recommended Hardening
+Recommended hardening

 - Configure your node to enable only the essential APIs required for validation (often just